tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 CPU runs hot (even when idle).
 This issue is adressed in the guide and it is the most complicated on the list.
 For some the solution is to disable file indexing as a background service.
 For others it requires a close monitoring of what exaclty is eating your CPU.
 This guide will go through setting up CPU frequency scaling as well.
 Your solution may vary and may require research.

-FINAL WARNING: This is not a perfect guide and if you choose to erase your disk or fry an egg on your burning hot CPU, it's up to you to find new hardware and a way to restore macOS if you want.
+#### FINAL WARNING: This is not a perfect guide and if you choose to erase your disk or fry an egg on your burning hot CPU, it's up to you to find new hardware and a way to restore macOS if you want.
 Choice of OS is your decision.
 As it should be.

 ## Why Manjaro?

+Manjaro is a beautiful distro of Linux which is Arch-based.
+An arch-based distro has the advantage of access to the Arch User Repository (AUR) which is an amazing community of people making open source software and packages.
+Installing Arch Linux could be an option for you, but Arch Linux is very difficult to install and requires quite a lot of effort.
+Arch Linux is cutting edge and if you want control over every aspect of your OS, it is the way to go.
+Manjaro is a lot easier to install and still reaps the benefits of access to the AUR while being friendly on new users.
+Manjaro is a rolling release system, meaning that every update is sent out immediately.
+Personally, I love rolling release systems but if it is not for you, consider installing a Debian-based distro maybe.
+Ubuntu, Mint, Fedore.
+Where Apple seems to be asking "How much are you willing to spend?", Linux asks: "What is your flavour?
+Which type of OS fits you the best?"

+## Desktop Environments

+I will keep this short.
+I like the KDE desktop environment.
+It looks great and is highly customizable.
+If you want GNOME or whatever, go for it.
+In the end, if you don't like it, why not just install more than one and play around?

 ### Before following my instructions on installing the actual OS